vincenzomadaghiele/RL-impro/README.md

 conda activate gymenv
 ```

-### Using pre-trained models
+### Playing with pre-trained agents
 Pre-trained models are available for three basic synthesizers: sine wave, frequency modulation and granular.
 To use a pre-trained model controlling one of these synthesizers, run the following code:
 ```
 python3 live-server.py --SYNTH_NAME <synthesizer name> --MODEL_NAME <model name>
 ```
 This script will activate the python server loading the RL model and load the PD patch `live.pd` corresponding to the chosen synthesizer.
 The model name is a combination of a timestamp and the type of RL agent used, for example `1720616936-DQN`.
-The saved models can be found in the directory `00_synths/<synth name>/gym_models/models`.
+The saved models can be found in the directory `00_synths/<synth-name>/gym_models/models`.
 For example, to use the granular synthesizer trained to match spectral shape, MFCCs and chroma descriptors, run this code:
 ```
 python3 live-server.py --SYNTH_NAME granular --MODEL_NAME 1720616936-DQN
 ```